erik1968/analog-smith21/content/pages/blog/street-photography.md

 ---
 *\[ Bauhaus inspired posters from History of Design, Fall 2018 ]*

-> The poster above was originally plain, old construction paper (11x17" sheet).
+The poster above was originally cut + pasted >> quite literally w/plain, old construction paper, some low tack glue on an 11" x 17" thick card-stock background.